 A commitment from the Congregation to include Members with impaired hearing.

 The only expense should be for the amplifier and a coil of wire.
-The amplifier we suggest for most Churches can be tried for.
+The amplifier we suggest for most Churches can be tried without risk.
 We suggest obtaining a Satellite III loop amplifier kit, currently priced at $1000.
 The supplier, Oval Window Audio, provides a 30-day satisfaction guarantee.
-The link for this amplifier is:
+The kit includes one receiver, the loop wire, and a sign in addition to the the amplifier which is connected to an output from your sound system.
+This is usually all you need to spend for everything you need to extend your current sound system to people with impaired hearing.
+The link for this Satellite III kit is:

-The First Unitarian Church of Niagara previously had an amplifier available as a loaner at no cost, but now we expect the Church or hall to make the commitment purchasing the amplifier with the 30 return provision.
-We will still come to your site at no charge to help anyone plan and install a temporary, and eventually permanent, inductive loop.
+We will come to your site at no charge to help anyone plan and install a temporary, and eventually permanent, inductive loop.
+We previously had an amplifier available as a loaner at no cost, but now we expect the Church or hall to make the commitment purchasing the amplifier with the 30 day return provision.
 Contact us to arrange for us to come help you when you have decided to purchase a system.

 When you have obtained an amplifier a temporary inductive loop must be built in your hall.
-Use standard 14 gauge stranded insulated wire which is available everywhere.
+The wire is part of the Satellite III kit.
 Use a color which will blend in best when it is permanently installed.
 Place it temporarily in a loop around the outside perimeter of the hall using masking tape to keep it in place.
 We suggest it be laid on or near the floor except where it can go over doors to keep it from being a tripping hazard.
 The exact location depends on the hall.
 Try placing it near where it would be located permanently.
 Placing a temporary loop in a moderately sized hall should not take more than a few hours of work.

 We do not encourage obtaining individual receivers for this temporary installation.
 If none of your Members have hearing aids with "T" switches, you should not set up a temporary loop.
 They need to be present when the loop is laid so they can immediately report how it works and to help direct any adjustments needed.
 Do not even tape it down until it is first tried and proved to be working.
 Next the temporary loop needs to be tried under real conditions.

 Try it through a full actual Church service or meeting encouraging as many people as possible who have hearing aids with "T" switches to attend.
 Their reaction will tell you if you want to proceed to permanently install the loop and retain the amplifier to drive it.
-Do not worry about the personal listening units for those without hearing aids with "T" switches until you have a system working for those who do.
-These can later be made from low cost parts or purchased.
-Neck loops are not a part of this system.
+Do not worry about the personal listening receiver units for those without hearing aids with "T" switches until you have a system working for those who do.
+They can be purchased from Oval Window for $100 each.
+One receiver is included in the Satellite III kit.

-We will be glad to help any Congregation or organization with the requirements listed above set up an inductive loop.
+We will be glad to freely help any Congregation or organization with the requirements listed above set up an inductive loop.
 We will come to your facility to work with you if needed.
+We have helped loop several halls and Churches.
+Our method is not technical and engineered.
+So far it has always worked.
+It has allowed the inclusion of people with impaired hearing.
+We are committed to spreading this technology.
 Feel free to contact us:

 First Unitarian Universalist Church of Niagara 639 Main Street P.O.
 Box 2566 Niagara Falls, NY 14302 Phone (716) 285-8381 or (716) 754-2830 Email email@example.com